caspii/casparwre.de/_posts/2018-09-21-holacracy-europace-berlin.md

 Startups tend to ignore this too often.
 Recently a developer told me that during an interview at a well-known Berlin fintech they were told: “You’ll be paid for 40 hours work a week, but we expect you to work 60 hours”.
 He did not go and work for them.

 At my company people work 8 hrs a day and then go home to their family.
 Most employees have kids.
-There is a never a problem if you have to change your schedule on account of family issues, planned or unplanned.
+There is never a problem if you have to change your schedule on account of family issues, planned or unplanned.
 Parental leave is welcomed.

 <div class='float-right p-3' markdown="1">
 ![Europace and Empathy](/images/2018-09-europace_empathy.jpg)